 You are here

-Reduce Active Fume Hoods (In Progress)
+Reduce Active Fume Hoods (Ongoing)

 The iCAP recommends removal of 25 percent of CFHs on campus over the first five years resulting in a total removal of 432 CFHs for a theoretical annual savings $1.62 million dollars and reduction in CFH-produced carbon emissions by 25 percent annually.
 The quantity of removals is based on the assumption that many rooms have multiple CFHs that do not require simultaneous use and many CFHs are being improperly used for chemical storage.
 Currently, there are 95 CFHs that have been mothballed or have had a negligible exhaust flow for at least two years.
 Many other CFHs are being used improperly due to a lack of the proper laboratory equipment to support the work being conducted in the CFHs.
 Removing CFHs without providing the proper laboratory equipment in its place will result in a decline in laboratory safety.
 It is recommended that before any action to remove or alter large quantities of CFHs, a detailed survey of each CFH on campus be conducted to determine what, if any alterations can be made and calculate the associated cost and energy savings associated with it.